Code-Institute-Submissions/MS2-remoteworking-london/README.md

 ## User Experience (UX)
 The primary purpose of this site is to quickly provide users with information that they are likely to use in conjunction with wider research.
 Since this site will likely be one of many similar sites they visit, the user needs to quickly learn what content the site provides and convince them that reading further is worth their attention.

-In order to achieve this, the site is built with simplicity in mind - a simple landing page that clearly sets out the purpose, followed by a single directory listing page, that also allows the user to chose how they view (via list or map) and quickly search for and filter listings that are most relevant to them (through keyword search and area and tag filters)
+In order to achieve this, the site is built with simplicity in mind - a simple landing page that clearly sets out the purpose, followed by a single directory listing page, that also allows the user to choose how they view (via list or map) and quickly search for and filter listings that are most relevant to them (through keyword search and area and tag filters)

 ### User Stories